willcrichton/rust-book/src/ch18-03-pattern-syntax.md

 There is no way to express the `if x % 2 == 0` condition within a pattern, so the match guard gives us the ability to express this logic.
-The downside of this additional expressiveness is that the compiler doesn't try to check for exhaustiveness when match guard expressions are involved.
+The downside of this additional expressiveness is that arms with match guards don't "count" towards exhaustiveness.
+So even if we added `Some(x) if x % 2 == 1` as an additional arm, we would still need the un-guarded `Some(x)` arm.

 In Listing 18-11, we mentioned that we could use match guards to solve our pattern-shadowing problem.
 Recall that we created a new variable inside the